PEG-MGF (5mg)

 PEG-MGF Peptide and Cardioprotection

-The main goal of this study (7) was to evaluate the potential of MGF on cardiac muscles undergoing programmed cell death following hypoxia, which is a condition characterized by limited supply of oxygen.
-Rats were experimentally induced with hypoxia with only 1% oxygen supply leading to cellular apoptosis.
-Once the peptide was given to the test subjects, the study reported that the peptide appeared to induce increased migration of stem cells to the heart which possibly led to inhibition of apoptosis.
+The main goal of this study(7) was to evaluate the potential of MGF action on cardiac muscles undergoing programmed cell death following hypoxia, a condition characterized by limited supply of oxygen.
+Rats were experimentally induced with hypoxia with only 1% oxygen supply, leading to cellular apoptosis.
+Once the peptide was given to the rat models, the study reported that the peptide appeared to induce increased migration of stem cells to the heart, possibly leading to apoptosis inhibition.
+More specifically, MGF is suggested to potentially enhance the migration of mesenchymal stem cells (hMSCs).
+This process suggests a chemotactic action, which may be strategically employed to guide stem cells to areas affected by injury or disease.
+The basis for this proposition stems from apparent increases in the levels of the Bcl-2 gene, which is believed to play a critical role in enhancing cell survival, thus suggesting that MGF may possess qualities that inhibit apoptotic processes in cells.
+This observation underscores the possibility of MGF as a potential agent in enhancing tissue regeneration by modulating cellular mechanisms that may prevent programmed cell death.

 PEG-MGF Peptide and Bone Fracture

-The main goal of this study (8) was to evaluate the potential of MGF on bone injury.
-27 rabbits were experimentally induced with a 5-mm bone defect and were then divided into three groups that were given MGF, or with a placebo for 5 consecutive days.
-Post trial, when the bone tissues were histologically examined, it was reported by the researchers that the placebo tissue appeared to be the least healed, whereas the bone tissue with MGF appeared to be the most healed tissue.
+The main goal of this study(8) was to evaluate the potential of MGF on bone injury.
+27 rabbits were experimentally induced with a 5-mm bone defect and were then divided into three groups that were given MGF, or a control substance for 5 consecutive days.
+Post-trial, when the bone tissues were histologically examined, the researchers reported that the control tissue appeared to be the least healed, whereas the bone tissue with MGF appeared to be the most healed.
+Comparatively, MGF-exposed tissues also exhibited a superior healing process relative to those exposed to Insulin-like Growth Factor 1 (IGF-1), suggesting that MGF may interact with cellular processes in a distinct manner from IGF-1.
+Further insights from the study suggest that MGF might influence the cell cycle by potentially halting it at specific stages, and it may also activate the Mitogen-Activated Protein Kinase/Extracellular Signal-Regulated Kinase 1/2 (MAPK-Erk1/2) signaling pathway.
+These mechanisms indicate that MGF might employ a multifaceted strategy to enhance cell proliferation, which likely involves altering cell cycle progression and triggering particular molecular pathways crucial for cellular repair and regeneration.
+This nuanced approach underscores MGF's potentially complex and targeted action in bone healing models.

 PEG-MGF Peptide and Neuroprotection

-Several studies (9) were conducted on mice who were experimented on in order to increase the levels of MGF and thereby study the action of increased MGF concentration on their brain cells.
-One study included breeding of mice in order to constitutively overproduce MGF in the hippocampus area of the brain.
-Hippocampus is considered primarily responsible for regulating the neurogenesis phenomenon in the body.
-This overproduction of MGF appeared to result in high concentrations of BrdU, which is considered a biological marker representative of proliferative action.
+Several studies(9) were conducted on mice who were experimented on in order to increase the levels of MGF and thereby study the action of increased MGF concentration on their brain cells.
+One study included the breeding of mice to constitutively overproduce MGF in the hippocampus area of the brain.
+The hippocampus is considered primarily responsible for regulating the neurogenesis phenomenon in the body.
+This overproduction of MGF appeared to result in high concentrations of BrdU, a biological marker representative of proliferative action.
+Another study was conducted where mice were bred to conditional MGF production at 1, 3, and 12 months old.
+Behavioral analysis and biological responses were examined after 2 years.
+These mice were reported to exhibit elevated levels of BrdU and neurogenesis.

 PEG-MGF is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.